jenineharris/foundation-biostat-2020/README.md

         + How were the outcome and predictors measured? (data type, categories, values)
     + Imports the data
     + Cleans the data
-        + recoding and labelling variables as needed
+        + Recoding and labelling variables as needed
-        + ensuring missing values are properly coded
+        + Ensuring missing values are properly coded
-    + Includes appropriate descriptive statistics and/or graphs that clearly show the values of the outcome and predictor variables
+    + Includes and interprets appropriate descriptive statistics and/or graphs that clearly show the values of the outcome and predictor variables
 * A small percentage of your score will be based on your reviews of other student midterm discussion board posts

 *The final project is worth 50% of your course grade and should include the following:*